 Using the methodology described by Elliott, et al. (2013) these average outcomes compare well with the published literature for depression outcomes in clinical trials and practice-based studies.
 The average number of sessions was nine (range 2-116 sessions).

 Severe Depression is defined using the Beck Depression Inventory (BDI-II) as those clients scoring 29 or greater on a scale with a maximum score of 63.
-To April 2019 there were seventy-nine clients who started with severe depression and the average changes for these clients are shown in the following graph:
+To June 2019 there were eighty clients who started with severe depression and the average changes for these clients are shown in the following graph:

 Clinical trials typically exclude clients who have more than one presenting problem, perhaps focusing only on clients with depression alone.
 However, in ‘real life’, often clients present with more than one problem.
 This ‘naturalistic’ practice-based research included clients who are usually excluded from clinical trials, for example two-fifths reported some level of suicidal ideation, four-fifths suffered with anxiety, three-quarters reported at least one symptom of panic attacks, at least three-fifths had a so-called ‘personality disorder’, over two-thirds reported some level of trauma, a quarter reported problems to do with eating, and a quarter reported problems with addiction (e.g. drink, drugs, gambling, pornography, etc.), in addition to their depression.